Even More Stitches in Time

 Shire of Abhainn Ciach Ghlais

 Do you love to embroider?
 Does the idea of stitching with friends fill you with joy?
 Ever wish for an embroidery class that offers more than basics?
-If so, then clear your calendar because the Shire of Abhainn Ciach Ghlais is once again opening its doors to embroiderers and stitchers from all over.
-(The first event drew embroiderers from five Kingdoms!)
+If so, then clear your calendar because the Shire of Abhainn Ciach Ghlais invites embroiderers and stitchers from all over to join us for our third annual weekend of stitchery.

-We plan to bring back all the things you loved about the first event, plus we're adding more things to love about this unique event!
+We plan to bring back all the things you loved about the first two events, plus keep things fresh with new offerings.

 Cell phone service at the site can be spotty, depending on one's carrier.